-- 9.03 If an employee believes he/she has been discharged contrary to the provisions of 9.01 above, he/she may file a written grievance with the Publisher within twenty (20) days after he/she has received notice of discharge.
-Step 1 of the grievance procedure shall be omitted in that case. - 9.04 The Employer shall advise the employee that he/she has the right to have a steward present at any disciplinary meeting, at the outset of such meeting. - 9.05 It is agreed that written letters of warning and reprimand shall be removed or deemed to be removed from an employee's personnel file 24 months from the date of issue.
-Records of suspension(s) shall be removed or deemed to be removed 30 months from the date of issue.
+- 9.03 If an employee believes he/she has been discharged contrary to the provisions of 9.01 above, he/she may file a written grievance with the Publisher within thirty (30) days after he/she has received notice of discharge.
+Step 1 of the grievance procedure shall be omitted in that case. - 9.04 The Employer shall advise the employee that he/she has the right to have a steward present at any disciplinary meeting, at the outset of such meeting. - 9.05 It is agreed that written letters of warning and reprimand or record of suspension shall be removed or deemed to be removed from an employee's personnel file 24 months from the date of issue.

-In the application of the above language, the time limit provisions will not apply should further discipline be imposed within the referred time periods.
-For added clarity, the disciplinary file will remain fully active in this instance for all progressive discipline purposes.
+In the application of the above language, the time limit provisions will not apply should further discipline be imposed within the referred to time periods.
+For added clarity, the disciplinary file will remain fully active in this instance for all progressive disciplinary purposes.